 Visitor Centers Sacramento Convention and Visitors Bureau 1608 I St. Sacramento, CA 95814.
 Phone:(916)808-7777 or (800)292-2334

 Self-guiding ToursMaps and brochures detailing walking tours of Old Sacramento are available at the Old Sacramento Visitor Center, 1002 2nd St.; phone (916) 442-7644.

-Shopping in SacramentoRegional malls include Arden Fair, I-80 and Arden Way, and Westfield Galleria at Roseville, off I-80 (SR 65 exit); anchor stores at both are JCPenney, Macy's and Nordstrom.
+Shopping in SacramentoRegional malls include Arden Fair, I-80 and Arden Way, and Westfield Galleria at Roseville, off I-80 (SR 65 exit); anchor stores at both are JCPenney and Macy's.
 The anchors at Sunrise Mall, Sunrise Boulevard and Greenback Lane, are JCPenney and Macy's.
 There's another Macy's downtown at 414 K St.